-Heesen is to launch a 50 metre steel displacement superyacht named Project Aura this summer.
+Dutch shipyard Heesen has announced the launch of its latest 50 metre steel displacement superyacht named Project Aura.

 Elsewhere, the yacht features a Jacuzzi, al fresco dining and beach club aft with fold-out swim platforms.
 The toys and tenders meanwhile are stored on the foredeck.

 “Clean lines and surfaces” are found throughout the interior, which is decorated in colours such as sea green and deep blue, although the exact finish will be up to the discretion of its new owner.
 Accommodation is for a total of 10 guests in five staterooms, including an owner’s suite forward of the main deck.

 Power will come from two MTU 8V4000 M63 engines for a top speed of 15 knots and a range of 3,800 nautical miles at a cruising speed of 13 knots.

 Project Aura will remain at the shipyard in Oss for commissioning before heading out on sea trials in the North Sea.